Dentures Bellingham

 Does Dental Insurance Cover Dentures?

-You’ll be pleased to learn that most dental insurance companies offer available coverage for dentures.
+You’ll be pleased to learn that most dental insurance companies offer coverage for dentures.
 Because they’re commonly deemed a minor or major restorative service, your insurer may cover anywhere from 50-80% of the total cost.
 This can be extremely helpful no matter your financial situation.
 After evaluating your deductible and annual maximum, you can expect our team to help you find ways to maximize your benefits and get the highest possible reimbursement.

 Other Options for Making Dentures Affordable